Melbourne: Sport

 Cricket was one of the first sports to become organised in Melbourne with the Melbourne Cricket Club forming within three years of settlement.
-The club manages one of the world's largest stadiums, the 100,000 capacity Melbourne Cricket Ground (MCG).
+The club manages one of the world's largest stadiums, the 100,000-capacity Melbourne Cricket Ground (MCG).
 Established in 1853, the MCG is notable for hosting the first Test match and the first One Day International, played between Australia and England in 1877 and 1971, respectively.
 It is also the home of the National Sports Museum, and serves as the home ground of the Victoria cricket team.
 At Twenty20 level, the Melbourne Stars and Melbourne Renegades compete in the Big Bash League.

 Australian rules football, Australia's most popular spectator sport, traces its origins to matches played in parklands next to the MCG in 1858.
-Its first laws were codified the following year by the Melbourne Football Club, also a founding member, in 1896, of the Australian Football League (AFL), the sport's elite professional competition.
+Its first laws were codified the following year by the Melbourne Football Club, also a founding member of the Australian Football League in 1896 (AFL), the sport's elite professional competition.
 Headquartered at Docklands Stadium, the AFL fields a further eight Melbourne-based clubs: Carlton, Collingwood, Essendon, Hawthorn, North Melbourne, Richmond, St Kilda, and the Western Bulldogs.
-The city hosts up to five AFL matches per round during the home and away season, attracting an average of 40,000 spectators per game.
-The AFL Grand Final, traditionally held at the MCG, is the highest attended club championship event in the world.
+The city hosts up to five AFL matches per round during the home-and-away season, attracting an average of 40,000 spectators per game.
+The AFL Grand Final, traditionally held at the MCG, is the best-attended club championship event in the world.

 In soccer, Melbourne is represented in the A-League by Melbourne Victory, Melbourne City FC and Western United FC, and in rugby league it is home to the National Rugby League team, Melbourne Storm.
-North American sports have also gained popularity in Melbourne: basketball sides South East Melbourne Phoenix and Melbourne United play in the NBL; Melbourne Ice and Melbourne Mustangs play in the Australian Ice Hockey League; and Melbourne Aces plays in the Australian Baseball League.
-Rowing also forms part of Melbourne's sporting identity, with a number of clubs located on the Yarra River, out of which many Australian Olympians trained.
+North American sports have also gained popularity in Melbourne: basketball sides South East Melbourne Phoenix and Melbourne United play in the NBL; the Melbourne Ice and the Melbourne Mustangs play in the Australian Ice Hockey League; and the Melbourne Aces play in the Australian Baseball League.
+Rowing also forms part of Melbourne's sporting identity, with a number of clubs located on the Yarra River, at which many Australian Olympians trained.

+Netball, the biggest team sport in Australia, is another popular sport throughout the city.
+Melbourne is represented by the Melbourne Vixens and the Melbourne Mavericks in the Suncorp Super Netball League.